Calvin Stengs: AZ

-Born in Amstelveen, and growing up in Nieuw-Vennep, North Holland, Stengs joined AZ's youth academy at the age of 12, having formerly played for local side SV DIOS and HFC Haarlem.
-He was promoted to the AZ reserves for the 2016–17 season playing in the third division.
+Stengs was promoted to the AZ reserves for the 2016–17 season playing in the third division.
 He made his professional debut for the first team on 14 December 2016, starting as a right winger in a KNVB Cup match against lower league ASWH, which his team won 2–0.
 That season, he made 22 league appearances for Jong AZ, scoring six goals and making eight assists.
 His strong performances for the reserves were noticed by first team head coach John van den Brom, and on 5 March 2017, Stengs made his league debut for AZ in a 1–1 home draw against Excelsior in the Eredivisie.

 Stengs was promoted to the AZ first team ahead of the 2017–18 season, and he made his first start for the club on 12 August in a 3–2 away loss against PSV.
-In the seventh minute of the match he twisted his knee and tore his anterior cruciate ligament, cutting his first professional season short.
+In the seventh minute of the match he twisted his knee and tore his anterior cruciate ligament, cutting his first professional season short and ruling him out for 18 months.

 Stengs returned to first team action in November 2018 and reconquered his position in the AZ starting eleven, 15 months after his injury.
 On 16 January 2019, he scored his first goal for AZ in a 3–0 home win over FC Utrecht.
 Stengs ended the 2018–19 season with three goals and four assists in 21 appearances.

 On 25 July 2019, Stengs made his debut in the Europa League in a 0–0 home draw against Allsvenskan club BK Häcken.
 He made his first European goal in the return match in Sweden, netting in the 56th minute as AZ won 3–0 and advanced in the competition.
 He continued as a starter under head coaches Arne Slot and Pascal Jansen.